orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

 of data from four radar sensors: RadarSat2, Sentinel1, COSMO-SkyMed and TerraSAR-X.

-Examples :
+Examples:

-If SARimg.tif is a TerraSAR-X or a COSMO-SkyMed image :
+If SARimg.tif is a TerraSAR-X or a COSMO-SkyMed image:

 ::